+The dentist displeases me.
+Translation: Fuck, I hate the dentist.
 You must understand, I typically feel scolded like a misguided child when I'm at the dentist.
 Have you been flossing?
 Well, maybe I better look at your flossing technique.
 Are you scraping between each tooth?
 Uh, scraping, well, uh, of course, I'm scraping.
 Who doesn't … Continue reading Gone Mental for Dental

 I found myself wandering around in the woods the day my father-in-law died.
 For 24 years I knew him, and it passed in a blink of an eye.
 What's it all for?
 Life, death, it's seamless.
 One day he is here with us, the next he's gone.
 Fred was "The Silver Fox," quick on his … Continue reading Remembering The Silver Fox